OpertusMundi/api-gateway-service/README.md

 Run application (with an embedded Tomcat 9.x server) as a standalone application:

-`java -jar target/opertus-mundi-api-gateway-1.0.0.jar`
+`java -jar api-gateway/target/opertus-mundi-api-gateway-1.0.0.jar`

 or using the Spring Boot plugin:

-`mvn spring-boot:run`
+`cd api-gateway && mvn spring-boot:run`

 ### Run as WAR on a servlet container